You can journal about anything, for anything.

 - What am I choosing to believe about each of these scenarios that causes me to feel this way?

 Your beliefs control everything you have and will ever experience.
 Understand them.
 Take control of them.
-LEST, be controlled BY them.
+OR, be controlled BY them.
 Your choice.

 This story is closely integrated with the “self-talk” that goes on in their head.
 This includes the narratives that they continue to tell themselves and contributes to their overall feeling towards life.

 Journaling helps you understand this.
-This gives you the opportunity to not only be a witness to that but also to change it.
+This gives you the opportunity to not only be a witness to that but also to transform it in a constructive, loving, and beneficial way.
 Since you will always be growing and stepping into new realizations about yourself, it’s not a matter of changing your self-talk, “if necessary,” it’s a matter of when.

 By ensuring that your self-talk is positive, this constructively trickles into other areas of your life, such as your confidence and self-esteem.